-- (c) any recommendations for further evaluation of the property by other appropriate persons. - (5) "Home inspector" means a person who performs a home inspection for compensation.
+- (b) any major visible defects in the inspected systems, structures, and other relevant components of the dwelling; and - (c) any recommendations for further evaluation of the property by other appropriate persons. - (5) "Home inspector" means a person who performs a home inspection for compensation.